List of laws and reports on LGBT rights in the Republic of Ireland: International Protection Act 2015

 A person can claim asylum based on fear of prosecution arising from their sexual orientation.

 LGBT Youth Strategy

 As part of its programme for government, the newly elected minority government has promised to devise an LGBT Youth Strategy.
 The strategy is to focus on equality of opportunities, education, preventative health care, and support services.
-The Programme for Government states 'We will develop an LGBT Youth Strategy that will encompass education, youth services, mental health and other issues.
+The Programme for Government states, 'We will develop an LGBT Youth Strategy that will encompass education, youth services, mental health and other issues.
 As part of this strategy, we will review the implementation of the National Action Plan on Bullying in our schools.'
-The Minister for Children Katherine Zappone in May 2016 stated that she hoped the LGBT Youth Strategy would be published in one years time.
+The Minister for Children, Katherine Zappone, in May 2016, stated that she hoped the LGBT Youth Strategy would be published in one year's time.

 Paternity Leave and Benefit Act 2016

 This extends paternity leave from 3 days to 2 weeks.
 It allows paternity leave to be combined with maternity leave and adoptive leave in certain tragic circumstances.
 Same-sex couples are treated the same as opposite-sex couples.